List of Spokane Transit Authority bus routes

 This is a list of current routes operated by the mass transit agency Spokane Transit Authority in Spokane, Washington.
+Spokane Transit Authority operates 52 routes as of November 2025.
 Routes are organized by route number.
 Discontinued routes and former versions of existing routes are not listed.
-Routes are color-coded in accordance with the STA's Map, with green for shuttles, red for high-frequency, blue for basic-frequency and pink for express routes.
+Routes are color-coded in accordance with the STA System Map, with green for shuttles, red for high-frequency, blue for basic-frequency, pink for express routes, and lilac for the City Line.

-These lists reflect the August 28, 2022 STA service changes.
+These lists reflect the September 21, 2025 STA service changes.